 Marty Jannetty has worked occasional independent dates in more recent years and has been a guest at signings and conventions.
 However, he has maybe been more noticeable for some very odd posts on his Facebook page.

 In one post, he went on to talk about his adult daughter and a DNA test showing they are not actually related and asked if it was okay to have sex with her as he was physically attracted to her.
 Jannetty himself has stated publicly that his account was hacked, which wasn’t him making these comments.

 Jannetty shocked his Facebook followers once again when he admitted to making a man ‘disappear’ while threatening his former girlfriend in a since-deleted post made on August 5th, 2020.

-The Columbia Police Department in Georgia was quick to react and currently have an investigation underway.
-We can only hope that there is no truth to this story and that he seeks the help he needs.
+The Columbia Police Department in Georgia was quick to react and opened an investigation straight away.

 A career of several high points, but possibly also a career of unfulfilled potential.

 If you enjoyed this piece, be sure not to miss the following articles on our site: